pranaynaki/easymultiprocess/README.md

 Other Notes:
 - The ```@parallelize``` decorator will send off the code it wraps to another process
 - ```parallelize``` sounds more intuitive (and cooler), but ```concurrent``` is technically "correct".
 If you want, you can use ```@concurrent``` instead

+Future improvements:
+- Avoid `pickle`-ing arguments.
+Instead, wrap the function and turn its `args` into closure variables (copy-on-write would apply).
+Even if you pass in a large arg (such as a large ML model), it would not delay, or need to copy the large arg over to, the subprocess.